 Jenny Jopling Bio

-Jenny Jopling is President of 2J eLearning, a consulting service specializing in organizing operations for distance learning with institutions of learning.
-She has over twenty years of experience in higher education and began her distance learning career as a designer and producer of computer-based instruction.
-She entered the field with a solid technical background in data communications, preceded by administrative, academic, and network computing.
+Jenny Jopling is President of 2J eLearning, a consulting firm specializing in planning and organizing operations for distance learning.
+She holds over twenty years of experience in higher education and consulting, with early beginnings as a designer and producer of computer-based instruction.

-While working in higher education, Jenny completed her MS in Instructional Systems Technology in 1990.
-Following, she worked closely with specification, evaluation, and training for face-to-face classroom technologies, segueing into research and integration of videoconference technology at the University of North Texas (UNT).
-Her career took a natural turn into the area of distance learning as designer and producer for online courses that were administered via CD ROMs, LANs, and eventually the Internet.
-She next led a significant online learning initiative and helped established UNT's Center for Distributed Learning, which involved setting up university policies and procedures, technical infrastructure, and direction of her staff who provided design, production, training, marketing, and support for online courses.
-While there she wrote and was awarded a grant to establish computer-based testing facilities to accommodate proctored testing for online learners at twenty-four public universities throughout the state.
+While working in higher education, Jenny completed her MS in Instructional Systems Technology from the University of North Texas (UNT).
+Following, she worked closely with specification, evaluation, and training for face-to-face classroom technologies, segueing into research and integration of videoconference technology at UNT.
+Her career took a natural turn into the area of distance learning as designer and producer of online courses.
+She led the university’s online learning initiative and co-founded UNT's Center for Distributed Learning where she directed instructional designers, producers, trainers, marketers, and supporters of online courses.
+Jenny led the way for establishing university policies and procedures and a new technical infrastructure for web-based learning.
+She was responsible for establishing a grant-funded statewide computer-based testing network with purpose to accommodate proctored testing for online learners at twenty-four public universities.

 Membership with the Texas Distance Learning Association (TxDLA) began in 1996 and Jenny has served the organization as President and a Board Member.
-She has chaired committees, including the Executive Committee, TxDLA Management Search, Texas Distance Learning Hall of Fame, Don Foshee Memorial Scholarship, Conference Exhibits, Conference Procedures, Conference Site Selection, and Conference Website.
-She has also served as a member of numerous standing and ad hoc committees.
-TxDLA has recognized her dedication to the organization through an award for Outstanding Commitment to Service and the Don Foshee Outstanding Leadership award.
+She has chaired many committees and been recognized through awards for Outstanding Commitment to Service and the Don Foshee Outstanding Leadership award.

-Other professional organizations that Jenny has participated with include the Western Cooperative for Educational Telecommunications, International Association of Business Communications, CORE4Women, and American Association of University Women.
-Numerous presentations and workshops have been given at professional conferences and to individual organizations, along with faculty training, organizational consults, and contract work.
+Other professional organizations that Jenny has participated in are the Western Cooperative for Educational Telecommunications, International Association of Business Communications, CORE4Women, and American Association of University Women.
+Numerous presentations and workshops have been delivered at professional conferences and to individual organizations, along with faculty training, organizational consults, and